 Houseboat Amazon Presents

-This film is about diving into exploration.
-It is about shedding preconceived notions of science and being wrapped in the awe of the daily discovery in the Amazon rainforest.
-Our main research goal was to uncover the mystery surrounding an elusive “flying” saki monkey that had not been seen alive for over 80 years.
-It is a rainforest detective story with a happy ending.
+This film explored the Amazon forest shedding preconceived notions of science and wrapping scientists in the awe of the daily discovery.
+Our main research goal was to uncover the mystery surrounding the existence of an elusive “flying” saki monkey that had not been seen alive for over 80 years.
+This film is a rainforest detective story with a happy ending.

 Join us in hand-carved canoes as we glide through flooded forest -- and pull up your rubber boots to follow us through the challenging terrain of rainforest.
-We not only see amazing creatures and record new species, but we work with the local communities to discover what they eat, including monkeys, caiman, and tapirs.
+We not only saw amazing creatures and recorded new species, but we worked with the local communities to discover what they eat and how they live.

-En route, we discuss the need for ecoliteracy in countries like the US and how urban actions impact people in small rainforest communities that seem remote and disconnected.
-This kind of film can be powerful tool for engaging an audience for whom real rainforest exploration is a complete mystery.
+En route, we discussed the need for eco-literacy in countries like the US and how urban actions impact people in small rainforest communities that seem remote and disconnected.
+This kind of film became a powerful tool for engaging an audience for whom real rainforest exploration is a complete mystery.

 Find your passion hidden in a tangle of vines, the splash of a pink dolphin, or the flutter of a giant blue morpho’s wings.
 And maybe, just maybe, find it in a fluffy missing monkey.